MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/allow-com-object-registration-in-appcontrol-policy.md

 ---
-title: Allow COM object registration in a App Control policy
+title: Allow COM object registration in an App Control policy
-description: You can allow COM object registration in a App Control for Business policy. ms.localizationpriority: medium ms.date: 04/05/2023 ms.topic: how-to
+description: You can allow COM object registration in an App Control for Business policy. ms.localizationpriority: medium ms.date: 04/05/2023 ms.topic: how-to
 ---

-# Allow COM object registration in a App Control for Business policy
+# Allow COM object registration in an App Control for Business policy

 [!INCLUDE [Feature availability note](../includes/feature-availability-note.md)]